Between all of the major life changes that I have experienced over the last 10 years, my Facebook account has remained somewhat of a constant.

 Your cover photo provides an excellent opportunity to show off your brand’s fun side.
 You can use a picture of your employees, an image of your product in a new light, or your most recent advertisement.
 This banner takes up nearly a quarter of your page, so it's essential you choose an image with the correct Facebook cover photo size.

 The optimal size for a cover photo is 851 pixels wide and 315 pixels tall for desktop, 640 pixels wide by 360 pixels tall for mobile.
 If the photo is too large, you’ll have to cut some of it out.
 On the other hand, if it’s too small, Facebook will stretch the photo making it blurry and visually displeasing.
+Facebook allows personal accounts to use a Facebook 360 photo as a cover image, but not business pages.

 Another basic feature of a Facebook Page is the About section.
 When a user visits your page, they’ll immediately see your feed (the images, statuses, and videos you post), as well as your profile picture and cover photo.
 Using the navigation sidebar that sits below your profile picture, they can click through to your about section.